endurantgames/cosmiclegends/src/classes/intro.md

 The Monstrosity Criminal, Explorer,         Strongest,           6     TBD
                 plus any two                Monster

-The Paragon     Any two                     Super,             7 + 1   TBD
+The Paragon     Any two                     Super,             7 + 1   My One Weakness!
                                             Powers

 The Psychic     Academic, plus any          Focused,             6     TBD